Viorel Hizo

-Viorel Doru Hizo (born 6 February 1947) is a Romanian football manager.
+Viorel Doru Hizo (born 6 February 1947) is a Romanian retired professional football manager.

 Coaching career

-Hizo coached several top teams in Romania, his first job as head coach was with his hometown club Inter Sibiu capturing the Balkans Cup title in 1991.
+Hizo coached several top clubs in Romania, his first job as head coach was with his hometown side Inter Sibiu capturing the Balkans Cup title in 1991.
 He also managed Chongqing Qiche in China.
 He won the UEFA Intertoto Cup with FC Vaslui in 2008.